Whether you’re looking to buy or rent a Scamp trailer, the cost will likely play an important role.

 Tip: Check out our guide titled How Much Does It Cost to Rent an RV for a complete breakdown of the costs plus tips to get the most out of your rental!

-- Prep fee: Many camper owners will charge a prep fee to “ready” the trailer for your trip.
+• Prep fee: Some owners charge a fee to get the camper ready for you.

-- Price-per-mile: Some rental companies or RV owners charge per mile you travel on top of the daily rental fee.
+• Price-per-mile: Some rentals charge you per mile on top of the daily rate.

 Cost of Scamp Trailer Ownership